Cheery22487/FishtrackerWoWEra/README.md

 /Fishtracker dump Stranglethorn Vale Summer Day

-Capitalization in correct spelling is important!
+Capitalization and correct spelling is important!

 ## Installation
 1. Download or clone this repository.